chrokh/toow-old/chapters/inheritance.md

 ### Hiding
+%- Not overriding ("new" modifier)
+%- Called shadowing?

 Before moving on we need to talk about a feature that isn't actually only related to inheritance but often comes up when we fail to remember to use the keyword `override`.
 That feautre is "method hiding".